Ph.D. Degree Programs

 There is no Foreign Language requirement for the Ph.D. in Mathematics.

 Advancement to Candidacy

 It is expected that by the end of the third year (9 quarters), students should have a field of research chosen and a faculty member willing to direct and guide them.
 A student will advance to candidacy after successfully passing the oral qualifying examination, which deals primarily with the area of research proposed but may include the project itself.
 This examination is conducted by the student's appointed doctoral committee.
 Based on their recommendation, a student advances to candidacy and is awarded the C. Phil. degree.

 Submission of a written dissertation and a final examination in which the thesis is publicly defended are the last steps before the Ph.D. degree is awarded.
 When the dissertation is substantially completed, copies must be provided to all committee members at least four weeks in advance of the proposed defense date.
 Two weeks before the scheduled final defense, a copy of the dissertation must be made available in the Department for public inspection.

 The normative time for the Ph.D. in mathematics is five (5) years.
-Students must be advanced to candidacy by the end of eleven (11) quarters.
-International students are expected to advance to candidacy before the beginning of their seventh quarter in the program.
+Students must be advanced to candidacy by the end of eleven (12) quarters.
 Total university support cannot exceed six (6) years.
 Total registered time at UCSD cannot exceed seven (7) years.